Make an appointment

 Enhanced access appointments

 If your query is something that can be dealt with any doctor or nurse we are able to offer you an extended access appointments.
-These are available between 6.30pm and 8pm on weekdays, 8am and 2.15pm on Saturdays and 9am and 12pm on Sundays plus Bank Holidays at Sollershott Surgery.
+These are available between 6.30pm and 8.00pm on weekdays, and 9.00am and 5:00pm on Saturdays

 These appointments are provided by the North Herts Extended Access Services and not by Sollershott Surgery.
 The health professional team for the North Herts Extended Access Service includes GPs, Practice Nurses and Healthcare Assistants.
 This is also where the First Contact Physiotherapist, First contact Mental Health Nurse and Minor Illness nurses are based.